GAM-team/GAM/wiki/GamUpdates.md

 ### 7.12.00

+Started updated handling of missing scopes messages in client access commands;
+this is a work in progress.

 Updated `gam info|show shareddrive` to handle changes in the Drive API that caused traps.

 Added `downloadrestrictedforreaders` and `downloadrestrictedforwriters` to